imapi/promise/README.md

 ## Usage

-You create a promise with "new Promise()" and return it instance.
+Create a promise with "new Promise()" and return its instance.
 Each promise object have the methods "then" which will be called when promise was rejected, resolved, updated or terminated.
-You can also changed the method names if needed.
+Method names could also be changed if needed.
 Example:

           {